Opposite of restricted from taking action

 “The damage to his back was so extensive that he was sensitive to the touch from the neck to his hip.”

-Opposite of past tense for to cause permanent loss of function of a limb or part of the body
+Opposite of past tense for to cause a physical injury or debility to

 Related Words and Phrases